A sleek Japandi Bathroom features a light wood vanity, stone vessel sink, round mirror, and glass-enclosed shower, embodying minimalist design.

 Add a Stone Vessel Sink for a Natural Touch

-Stone vessel sinks bring a grounded feel to any Japandi bathroom.
+Stone vessel sinks bring a grounded feel and are a good choice if you want the sink area to feel intentional without visual clutter.
 Their weight and texture create a strong link to the outdoors, which is a big part of this style.

 A contemporary Japandi bathroom features a round mirror, stone basin, and a walk-in shower, bathed in natural light.